alexwang19/sysdig_helm_installation/README.md

 6. [Installation with Secure Boot or SELinux Enabled](#installation-with-secure-boot-or-selinux-enabled)(1.No,2.No,3.Yes,4.No,5.No)
 7. [Installation with Proxy with Secure Boot or SELinux Enabled](#installation-with-proxy-with-secure-boot-or-selinux-enabled)(1.Yes,2.No,3.Yes,4.No,5.No)
 8. [Installation with Proxy and Custom Image Repo(Internal Registry) with Secure Boot or SELinux Enabled](#installation-with-proxy-and-custom-image-repointernal-registry-with-secure-boot-or-selinux-enabled)(1.Yes,2.Yes,3.Yes,4.No,5.No)
+1. [Installation with Proxy and Custom Image Repo(Internal Registry) with Secure Boot or SELinux Enabled with PriorityClass](#installation-with-proxy-and-custom-image-repointernal-registry-with-secure-boot-or-selinux-enabled-with-priorityclass)(1.Yes,2.Yes,3.Yes,4.Yes,5.No)
 9. [Installation with maxImageSize and ephemeralStorage Increase](#installation-with-maximagesize-and-ephemeralstorage-increase)(1.No,2.No,3.No,4.No,5.Yes)
 10. [Installation with Proxy with maxImageSize and ephemeralStorage Increase](#installation-with-proxy-with-maximagesize-and-ephemeralstorage-increase)(1.Yes,2.No,3.No,4.No,5.Yes)
 11. [Installation with Proxy and Custom Image Repo(Internal Registry) with maxImageSize and ephemeralStorage Increase](#installation-with-proxy-and-custom-image-repointernal-registry-with-maximagesize-and-ephemeralstorage-increase) (1.Yes,2.No,3.No,4.No,5.Yes)